magicwhite/OpenLive-Android/README.md

 NOTICE: before building, you need to

-1. update your key at app/src/main/res/values/strings_config.xml
+1. update your App ID at app/src/main/res/values/strings_config.xml

-	private_vendor_key
+	private_app_id

-	you can get your vendor key at https://dashboard.agora.io/
+	you can get your own ID at https://dashboard.agora.io/

 2. update libraries at app/libs